RainyCityCoder/RainyCityCoder/README.md

-Hi, I’m RainyCityCoder, a multi-talented, naturally curious carbon-based humanoid.
+Hi, I’m RainyCityCoder, a multi-talented, naturally curious, carbon-based humanoid.
 I’m transitioning from automotive into tech as a web developer.

 I enjoy computer wrangling and problem solving; in the past I've built and fixed PCs, learned CISCO, and worked in IT support.
 Programming is a great fit!